OptiJava/Optilog-Client/README-en.md

 10.Optilog can directly generate a default configuration file.
 Beginners do not need to look for configuration file examples

-11.Support configuration files in multiple formats, including JSON, XML and properties.
-Support for toml configuration files will be added later(Yaml was supported at latest commit)
+11.Support configuration files in multiple formats, including JSON,YAML, XML and properties.
+Support for toml configuration files will be added later

 # Defects of optilog